 The use of AEM may require accommodations or modifications to a student’s education program.
 For example, a student may need preferential seating or additional time to complete tasks due to the time required to use a specialized format.
 A student may need frequent breaks to avoid fatigue.
 A student may need to provide responses orally rather than in writing, or he or she may be allowed to submit fewer responses.
 The team should consider which accommodations or modifications will be necessary when writing the IEP.

 As with the other steps for providing AEM, the IEP team should be sure to document decisions related to providing supports.
 There are several sections of the IEP where this information could be appropriately included, such as Special Education, Related Services, and Supplementary Aids and Services.
-For more information about including assistive technology in the IEP, see the Technical Assistance Document Assistive Technology for Children and Youth with Disabilities IDEA Part B, and the Special Education Process Guide at http://sde.ok.gov/sde/documents/2017-08-28/oklahoma-special-education-process-guide
+For more information about including AT in the IEP, see the AT-TA Document, Part B, and the Special Education Process Guide at http://sde.ok.gov/sde/documents/2017-08-28/oklahoma-special-education-process-guide